SergioRyzhov/scrap_1p/README.md

 python "<script folder>\parser.py" (for example: python "D:\Desktop\reddit\parser.py")

-When script done it created .txt file in the same folder.
+When script done it will create .txt file in the same folder.